-- 1, In the Head Start and Early Head Start center based programs, each child's teacher will discuss the importance of attendance and the expectations of both staff and parents during the first home visit, which takes place before the child attends class. - 2.
-The parent/guardian of each child in a center based program will read and sign the Parent Participation Agreement at the time of their enrollment.
+- In the Head Start and Early Head Start center based programs, each child's teacher will discuss the importance of attendance and the expectations of both staff and parents during the first home visit, which takes place before the child attends class. - The parent/guardian of each child in a center based program will read and sign the Parent Participation Agreement at the time of their enrollment.
 Those involved in home based programs will read and sign the Home Based Parent/Guardian Home Educator Agreement.
-Our goal is to emphasize the importance of attendance as well as parent involvement in each child's education. - 3.
-Generally, absences of all clients in all programs are documented in the client's attendance case notes.
+Our goal is to emphasize the importance of attendance as well as parent involvement in each child's education. - Generally, absences of all clients in all programs are documented in the client's attendance case notes.
 Typically these are references to phone calls or notes sent to the center regarding a child's absence.
 Excused absences are defined as illness, a family emergency or a special circumstance approved by the ERSEA Coordinator.
-Documentation must include, at a minimum: child/client's name, person contacted and their relationship to the child/client, reason for absence, date of contact, and method of contact. - 4.
-If a child is absent and the parent has not contacted the center within one hour of the start time, the Director, Teacher, or FSA will attempt to contact the family via telephone or home visit.
-Staff will make at least three attempts during the day and will document each attempt. - 5.
-When a child has three (3) consecutive un explained absences or a client has missed two (2) consecutive home visits, the FSA, Home Educator, or Teacher will contact the family via telephone or home visit.
-Follow-up on absences must be documented in case notes. - 6.
-If there is a need to be met before the child can return to school, the FSA, Home Educator, or Teacher works with the appropriate FACT, Inc. staff and community agencies to ensure that these needs are met in order for the child to successfully participate. - 7.
-The ERSEA Coordinator must be notified of excessive unexcused absenteeism whether it is consecutive or intermittent, as soon as it is noticed.
-For center based programs: If a child has consistent consecutive absences, consistent chronic absences (misses at least 10% of the total days possible), or missed at least ten (10) days in any one month, a letter explaining the importance of regular attendance will be sent to the family/client.
-If there is no response from the family within five (5) business days, the child may be dropped from the program.
-The Family Service Advocate (FSA) or Teacher will make every effort to conduct a conference (at the home or the center) with the family to discuss the importance of attendance.
-During the conference, staff /parents will work together to develop an - 8.
-Attendance Success Plan -please see your child's teacher for plan.
+Documentation must include, at a minimum: child/client's name, person contacted and their relationship to the child/client, reason for absence, date of contact, and method of contact. - If a child is absent and the parent has not contacted the center within one hour of the start time, the Director, Teacher, or FSA will attempt to contact the family via telephone or home visit.
+Staff will make at least three attempts during the day and will document each attempt. - When a child has three (3) consecutive un explained absences or a client has missed two (2) consecutive home visits, the FSA, Home Educator, or Teacher will contact the family via telephone or home visit.
+Follow-up on absences must be documented in case notes. - If there is a need to be met before the child can return to school, the FSA, Home Educator, or Teacher works with the appropriate FACT, Inc. staff and community agencies to ensure that these needs are met in order for the child to successfully participate.